pllab/cs162-tutorials/README.md

     - `Array` data type.

 If you use any mutation, you will automatically fail the assignment.

+Your code must compile.
+Invoking `compile` and `test:compile` on SBT console must succeed.
+Otherwise, you will automatically fail the assignment.

 To grade your assignment, we will make sure that the unit tests are not tampered with and your grade will be in proportion to the number